-Green color seemed to have negatively affected the numerical capabilities of both species of birds.
-Unlike red, green displays foliage coloration (Burns and Dalen 2002) and the unripe fruits (Wheelwright and Janson 1985) and mostly indicates less palatability.
-Marples et al. (1998) had reported that wild blackbirds and robins tend to avoid green colored baits.
-However, since we had established that there were no specific preference between colors (red or green), we can only assume that green color somehow disrupts the numerical capabilities in both species of birds.
-Since the birds are naïve and did not undergo any preconditioning procedure, the detrimental effect of green color could have originated from prior experiences in the wild.
+Green colour seemed to have negatively affected the numerical capabilities of both species of birds.
+Unlike red, green displays foliage colouration (Burns & Dalen 2002) and unripe fruits (Wheelwright & Janson 1985) and mostly indicates less palatability.
+Marples et al. (1998) had reported that wild blackbirds and robins tend to avoid green coloured baits.
+However, since we had established that there were no specific preference between colours (red or green), we can only assume that green colour somehow disrupts the numerical capabilities in both species of birds.
+Since the birds are naïve and did not undergo any preconditioning procedure, the detrimental effect of green colour could have originated from prior experiences in the wild.
 Studies by Dhandukia and Patel (2012) showed that common myna often uses green leaves and twigs (Azadirachta indica) as the preferred nest materials.
-For common myna, we postulate that the birds might have associated the color green as non-edible cues, but still useful for nest building materials.
+For common myna, we postulate that the birds might have associated the colour green as non-edible cues, but still useful for nest building materials.

-Referring back to our results about the no significant effect between red and green, there is a possibility that the use of both red and green colors; simultaneously could have caused learning confusion for both species of birds.
-Both house crow and common myna were habituated with different amount of food items, but simply single color at one time during experiment one and two.
-When presenting both colors simultaneously, it may lead to the novel experiments or even intervene with their memory with old experiment.
-Even human infants become habituated to number '2' after repeatedly display, but prompt a novelty response when they are shown with number '3' (Feigenson et al. 2002).
+Referring back to our results about the no significant effect between red and green, there is a possibility that the use of both red and green colours simultaneously could have caused learning confusion for both species of birds.
+Both house crow and common myna were habituated with different amount of food items, but were given a single consistent amount of food item for experiments 1 and 2.
+When presented with both colours simultaneously, it may lead to novel experiments or even intervene with their memory with old experiments.
+Even human infants become habituated to number "2" after repeatedly displayed, but prompt a novelty response when they are shown with number "3" (Feigenson et al. 2002).

 Rather than the change in numbers, the change in dimensions of continuous extent may have caused the novelty of the test outcome (Feigenson et al. 2002).
 When attention is diverted on a demanding task, estimation mechanisms still operate, but with lower precision (Burr et al. 2010).
+According to

-According to Lemaire and Mereille (2007), estimation performance was influenced by the physical features of stimuli only for very large numerosities, presumably because these are poorly represented in long-term memory.
-Furthermore, under conditions of high attentional load, the precision in the subitizing range is reduced to be similar to the estimation range (Burr et al. 2010).
+Lemaire and Mereille (2007), estimation performance was influenced by the physical features of stimuli only for very large numerosities, presumably because these are poorly represented in long-term memory.
+Furthermore, under conditions of high attentional load, the precision in the subitising range is reduced to be similar to the estimation range (Burr et al. 2010).

-Red color had no positive effect on the numerical capability of house crows, but had a significant effect on common myna.
+Red colour had no positive effect on the numerical capability of house crows, but had a significant effect on common myna.
 However, after comparing the original results from Rahman et al. (2014), the results were quite interesting.
-In choosing normal mealworms (results from Rahman et al. 2014), common mynas made successful attempts on 4 different proportions:1 vs 4; 2 vs 5; 6 vs 9; 8 vs 10.
-However, using red colored mealworms, common mynas made excellent results in proportions of 1 vs 4; 2 vs 5; 3 vs 7; 5 vs 8.
+In choosing normal mealworms (results from Rahman et al. 2014), common mynas made successful attempts on 4 different proportions: 1 vs 4; 2 vs 5; 6 vs 9; 8 vs 10.
+However, using red coloured mealworms, common mynas made excellent results in proportions of 1 vs 4, 2 vs 5, 3 vs 7, and 5 vs 8.
 Although common myna showed numerical capabilities when offered with red mealworms, the maximum number of items compared was only limited up to 8.
-Therefore, we suggest that red color do affect the numerical abilities of common myna, but somehow reduce the maximum limit of item comparison.
+Therefore, we suggest that red colour do affect the numerical abilities of common myna, but somehow reduce the maximum limit of item.